Schema as Code: HCL Syntax

-Atlas schemas can be defined in SQL, external ORMs and programs, or by using the Atlas HCL language.
+Atlas enables you to define your database schema as code, whether in SQL, through ORMs, custom programs, or the Atlas HCL language.
 The HCL-based language allows developers to describe database schemas in a declarative manner, and it supports all SQL features supported by Atlas.
 The main advantages of using HCL are that it enables developers to manage their database schemas like regular code, facilitates sharing and reusing files between projects, allows variable injection, and provides the ability to attach annotations to objects, such as PII or sensitive data.

 Schema